Associate professor, group leader

-Roel Botter will join the group as a PhD student in January 2019.
+Roel Botter joins the group as a PhD student in January 2019.
 He is currently finishing his masters degree in Applied Physics at the Delft University of Technology.
 His previous research included building a frequency comb spectroscope, and looking into the possibilities of using laser speckle analysis to differentiate fluids and vessels under the influence of pulsatile flow.

 Roel is currently working as an intern at ASML, where he is designing and building a setup for sensor qualification.

 Okky Daulay joins the group as a PhD student in January 2019.
 He is an officer and a researcher at Indonesian Air Force Research and Development Service Electronic Division.
 He is responsible for research and development of Radar, Avionics, Communication and Electronic Warfare technology.

 He received his MSc degree in embedded systems from the University of Twente The Netherlands in 2018 and BEng degree in electrical engineering from National Defense Academy Japan in 2009.
 His research interests include microwave engineering and RF photonics in all their aspects and phased-array technology.